altwajre/hello-akka/resources/docs/03-actors/05-routing/README.md

 - Then you can use a non-broadcasting router and use [Broadcast Messages](#broadcast-messages) as needed.

 ## `ScatterGatherFirstCompletedPool` and `ScatterGatherFirstCompletedGroup`
+- The `ScatterGatherFirstCompletedRouter` will send the message on to all its routees.
+- It then waits for first reply it gets back.
+- This result will be sent back to original sender.
+- Other replies are discarded.
+- It is expecting at least one reply within a configured duration.
+- Otherwise it will reply with `akka.pattern.AskTimeoutException` in a `akka.actor.Status.Failure`.

 ### `ScatterGatherFirstCompletedPool` defined in configuration
 ```hocon
 akka.actor.deployment {